onekin/AnnotateGPT/README.md

 * Canvas view.
 Have a global picture of the review so far.
 The canvas is plotted along with the attributes of the review model.
 Gradations and highlights are shown within each plot.
 * Review-draft generation.
 A first text draft is generated as a review head-start.
 Comments are placed by the manuscript quotes for authors to easily spot the rationales for the reviewer comments.
 * Sharing.
 Data is stored locally.
 Yet, it can be exported as a JSON file and emailed to colleagues who can then import it into their Review&Go installations.
 On loading the manuscript, your colleagues will see the very same view as you.

-# For End-users

-The extension can be downloaded from [Chrome Store](https://rebrand.ly/reviewAndGo).
-Optionaly annotations can be shared using [Hypothes.is](https://hypothes.is) web annotation server, what requires an to [register as a user](https://hypothes.is/signup).
-This can be set in options page after installing the extension.

-# For developers

-# For contributors

 ## Installation